 A panoramic view of Key West

-Out on the wraparound observation deck, we were able to have a birds-eye view of Key West and to the Caribbean Sea.
+Out on the wraparound observation deck, we were able to have a birds-eye view of Key West all the way to the Caribbean Sea.
 You can see from my photo below just how far the lighthouse stands from the shoreline.

 After visiting the Keeper’s Quarters Museum, I thought back to my climb up and down the stairs in the lighthouse.
 The lighthouse keepers (most of whom would have been wearing long, full skirts) made that climb several times a day hauling fuel for the light.
-Imagine doing that in a hurricane, with wind whipping around and through the structure!
+Imagine doing that in a hurricane, with the wind whipping around and through the structure!

 I left with a new appreciation for the brave men and women who dedicated their lives to keeping ships and their crews safe from harm.

 Admission to the Key West Lighthouse and Keeper’s Quarters Museum

 The Key West Lighthouse is located at 938 Whitehead Street, diagonally across the street from the Ernest Hemingway House.
 It’s open daily from 9:30 AM until 4:30 PM and is only closed on Christmas.

 Admission to access both the lighthouse and museum is $12 for adults, $5 for children age 6 and up, and free for kids under 7.
 Seniors 62+, retired military, and college students with a valid ID are $5, and seniors 62+ are $9.
 The museum accepts both cash and credit cards.